Quick start

 What do the main Image to Text OCR Tool inputs mean?

-How should I read the Image to Text OCR Tool result?
+How should I read the Image to Text OCR Tool answer?

-Why can the first run take longer than normal?
+Why can the first OCR run take longer?

 Related tools